VivianBombycilla/RedRandom/README.md

 # RedRandom
 Plays Pokemon Red Randomly in BizHawk Emulator.
-For an example of a similar program in action, see https://www.youtube.com/watch?v=hgO7bEn4j0M.
+For an example of the similar program in action, see https://youtu.be/Ar0CQFvYDbs.

 ## Requirements
 - Pokemon Red ROM